 What’s significantly better than working on a typical data science team?
 How about working on a data science team in which you’re directly making an impact in the revolutionary field of artificial intelligence even as an entry level team member? (well, statistically significant that is).
 Pardon the pun, but at Spectrum we’re certain that our team is pumped up to work not only with like-minded data-savvy and fun loving professionals, but also to work with cutting edge new tools like our predictive, artificially intelligent proprietary software.
 So, if your confident that you want to make a direct impact in your next job today, then please keep on reading.

-Beyond working with state of the art technology you will have many different fantastic projects to work on as a Data Scientist at Spectrum.
+Beyond working with state of the art technology you will have many different fantastic projects to work on as a Business Analyst at Spectrum.
 Here are just a few different responsibilities you can expect off the bat:

 - Work with IT teams, management and/or data scientists to determine organizational goals